 The Cumberland County School System is concerned with the rights of every student and at the same time concerned with the responsibility of safeguarding the rights of the school, its teachers and its administrators.
 It is not a common practice to search students, but if a teacher or administrator has reasonable cause and if that cause bears a relationship to a legitimate educational interest, then a student will be searched.
 Also, students' lockers, cars, and/or belongings may be searched by either school personnel or law enforcement.
-Students who are searched due to reasonable suspicion and found to have contraband and/or illegal substances (items) through reports by school employees, students or other parties are subject to penalties imposed by school officials and/or law enforcement officers as the school handbook and/or criminal laws apply.
+Students who are searched due to reasonable suspicion and found to have contraband and/or illegal substances (items) through reports by school employees, students or other parties are subject to penalties imposed by school officials and/or criminal laws apply.